ibohaji/ibohaji.github.io/_posts/2023-03-25-final-project.markdown

       height="500"
       style="margin-left: -80px"
     >
-     <div class="photo-caption">REPLACE THIS VISUALISATION WITH AFRICA PLOT.
-When we narrow down to countries in Africa, it can be seen that the correlation between life expectancy and happiness is much lower.
+     <div class="photo-caption">When we narrow down to countries in Africa, it can be seen that the correlation between life expectancy and happiness is much lower.
 This correlation remains higher for countries outside of Africa.
 This could be a possible explanation that life expectancy is not as determining of a factor for Happiness Score for countries in Africa as compared to those outside of Africa.</div>
   </figure>
 </div>